Welcome to your environment! You can order everything from your assortment with your personal budget here.

 Skin sensor SmartSkin with SenseIQ

 Thanks to the SmartSkin sensor with SenseIQ, you always use the right light setting for your skin.
-That's because the 9000 series and Prestige IPL devices scan your skin tone before you can start your hair removal.
-The devices then recommend a light setting.
+That's because the 9000 and 8000 series IPL devices scan your skin tone before you can start your hair removal.
+The devices then recommend a suitable light setting.
 That way, you know which setting is suitable for your skin tone.
 If you prefer to use a higher or lower setting, you can still adjust it yourself.
-In addition, these IPL devices automatically stop flashing if the skin is too dark and unsuitable.
+In addition, these IPL devices automatically stop flashing if the skin tone is too dark and unsuitable.

 Skin sensor Advanced

-The Advanced IPL devices don't have a SmartSkin sensor with SenseIQ.
-So you have to choose which setting you want to use yourself.
+The 7000 series IPL devices don't have a SmartSkin sensor with SenseIQ.
+This means you have to choose which setting you want to use yourself.
 Not sure which setting is right for your skin tone?
 The app helps you make the right choice with some useful tips.
-Just like the 9000 series and Prestige models, the Advanced devices have a skin sensor.
-This sensor scans your skin during hair removal and stops flashing if your skin is unsuitable.
-So if you move it over a tattoo or birthmark or if your skin is too dark, the device stops flashing.
+Just like the 9000 and 8000 series, the 7000 series devices have a skin sensor.
+This sensor scans your skin tone during hair removal and stops flashing if your skin is unsuitable.
+This means that if you move it over a tattoo or birthmark or if your skin is too dark, the device stops flashing.

 Conclusion

-Want a specially rounded attachment for every body part, to enjoy complete freedom of movement during hair removal, and to always use the right setting?
+Do you want a specially rounded attachment for every body part, to enjoy complete freedom of movement during hair removal and to always use the right settings?
 The Lumea 9000 series is the right choice for you.
-If it doesn't matter to you that whether you have to sit neat a socket, go for the Lumea Prestige.
-An Advanced is suitable for you if you don't have dark brown skin and know which setting to use for your skin tone.
+If it doesn't matter to you that whether you have to sit near a socket, go for the Lumea 8000 series.
+A 7000 series is suitable for you if you don't have dark brown skin and know which setting to use for your skin tone.

 Iza